JakeSteam/blog-personal/_posts/2024-10-03-android-games-september-2024.md

 ### Review

-Similar to any [Kairosoft game](https://play.google.com/store/apps/dev?id=7710637777904825280), these games aren't _hard_, the progress is pretty linear and focuses on slowly expanding a town.
+Similar to any [Kairosoft game](https://play.google.com/store/apps/dev?id=7710637777904825280), [TREEPLLA](https://play.google.com/store/apps/dev?id=7995654722198644416)'s games aren't _hard_, the progress is pretty linear and focuses on slowly expanding a town.
 This means building houses for villagers, giving them jobs, upgrading your buildings, and ensuring your supply chains are nicely balanced.

 There's plenty of resources (rocks, wheat, coins, stone), with multi-stage ones unlocking later (e.g. fisherman catches fish, chef cooks into a meal, waiter delivers to customer, to earn silver coins).
 Each resource source has 2 attributes to upgrade: the output, and the traffic.
 Keeping these in balance ensures all your resources can be delivered to the town hall for further use, but all the actual movement and building placement is handled for you.